-The theory of calculating stiffness is divided into small displacement theory and large displacement theory.
+The method of calculating stiffness can be divided into two approaches: the small displacement theory and the large displacement theory.

-When establishing the equilibrium equation, the small displacement theory temporarily assumes that the structure is not deformed, so the internal force of the structure can be obtained from the external load, and then the deformation calculation problem can be considered.
+In contrast, the small displacement theory assumes that the structure is not significantly deformed, so the internal force can be obtained from the external load and then used to calculate the deformation.

-When several loads act at the same time, the bending deformation caused by each load can be calculated separately and then superimposed.
+When multiple loads are acting simultaneously, the bending deformation caused by each load can be calculated separately and then combined.

 3. Classification and significance

-The ability to resist deformation under dynamic load is called dynamic stiffness, that is, the dynamic force required to cause unit amplitude.
+The resistance to deformation under a static load is known as static stiffness, while the resistance to deformation under a dynamic load is referred to as dynamic stiffness, meaning the amount of dynamic force required for unit amplitude.

-If the interference force changes very slowly (i.e. the frequency of the interference force is far less than the natural frequency of the structure), the dynamic stiffness is basically the same as the static stiffness.
+When the interfering force changes slowly (i.e., the frequency of the interfering force is much less than the natural frequency of the structure), the dynamic stiffness is essentially equal to the static stiffness.

-The interference force changes very fast (that is, when the frequency of the interference force is much greater than the natural frequency of the structure), the structural deformation is relatively small, that is, the dynamic stiffness is relatively large.
+However, if the interfering force changes rapidly (i.e., the frequency of the interfering force is much greater than the natural frequency of the structure), the structural deformation will be relatively small, and thus the dynamic stiffness will be relatively large.

-At this time, the dynamic stiffness is the smallest, that is, it is the easiest to deform, and its dynamic deformation can reach several times or even more than ten times of the static load deformation.
+If the frequency of the interfering force is close to the natural frequency of the structure, resonance occurs, and the dynamic stiffness will be at its minimum, making the structure the easiest to deform, with its dynamic deformation capable of reaching several times or even more than ten times that of the static load deformation.

-For example, the excessive deformation of gear shaft will affect the gear meshing condition, and the excessive deformation of machine tool will reduce the machining accuracy.
+For instance, excessive deformation of a gear shaft can affect gear meshing, and excessive deformation of a machine tool can reduce machining accuracy.

-The factors affecting the stiffness are the elastic modulus of materials and structural form.
-Changing the structural form has a significant impact on the stiffness.
+The factors affecting stiffness include the elastic modulus of materials and the structural form.
+Changing the structural form can have a significant impact on stiffness.

-The stress distribution of statically indeterminate structure is related to the stiffness ratio of each part.
+The stress distribution in a statically indeterminate structure is related to the stiffness ratio of each part.

-In fracture mechanics analysis, the stress intensity factor of a cracked member can be obtained according to the flexibility.
+In fracture mechanics analysis, the stress intensity factor of a cracked member can be determined based on its flexibility.